coosmiin/coosmiin.github.io/_posts/2020-12-31-notes-on-az-900-azure-fundamentals-certification.md

 ### Describe privacy and compliance resources

+- **_describe the Microsoft core tenets of Security, Privacy, and Compliance_**

+- **_describe the purpose of the Microsoft Privacy Statement, Online Services Terms (OST) and Data Protection Amendment (DPA)_**

+	**The Microsoft Privacy Statement** explains what personal data Microsoft collects, how Microsoft uses it, and for what purposes.

+	**The Online Services Terms (OST)** is a legal agreement between Microsoft and the customer.
+The OST details the obligations by both parties with respect to the processing and security of customer data and personal data.
+The OST applies specifically to Microsoft's online services that you license through a subscription, including Azure, Dynamics 365, Office 365, and Bing Maps.

+	**The Data Protection Addendum (DPA)** further defines the data processing and security terms for online services.
+These terms include:
+	- Compliance with laws.
+	- Disclosure of processed data.
+	- Data Security, which includes security practices and policies, data encryption, data access, customer responsibilities, and compliance with auditing.
+	- Data transfer, retention, and deletion.

+- **_describe the purpose of the Trust Center_**

+	**The Trust Center** showcases Microsoft's principles for maintaining data integrity in the cloud and how Microsoft implements and supports security, privacy, compliance, and transparency in all Microsoft cloud products and services.
+The Trust Center is an important part of the Microsoft Trusted Cloud Initiative and provides support and resources for the legal and compliance community.

+- **_describe the purpose of the Azure compliance documentation_**

+	The **Azure compliance documentation** provides you with detailed documentation about legal and regulatory standards and compliance on Azure.
+Here you find compliance offerings across these categories:
+	- Global
+	- US government
+	- Financial services
+	- Health
+	- Media and manufacturing
+	- Regional

+	There are also additional compliance resources, such as audit reports, privacy information, compliance implementations and mappings, and white papers and analyst reports.
+Country and region privacy and compliance guidelines are also included.
+Some resources might require you to be signed in to your cloud service to access them.

+- **_describe the purpose of Azure Sovereign Regions (Azure Government cloud services and Azure China cloud services)_**

+	**Azure Government** is a separate instance of the Microsoft Azure service.
+It addresses the security and compliance needs of US federal agencies, state and local governments, and their solution providers.
+Azure Government offers physical isolation from non-US government deployments and provides screened US personnel.

+	**Azure China 21Vianet** is operated by 21Vianet.
+It's a physically separated instance of cloud services located in China.
+Azure China 21Vianet is independently operated and transacted by Shanghai Blue Cloud Technology Co., Ltd. ("21Vianet"), a wholly owned subsidiary of Beijing 21Vianet Broadband Data Center Co., Ltd.

 ## Describe Azure cost management and Service Level Agreements (10-15%)

 ### Describe methods for planning and managing costs

+- **_identify factors that can affect costs (resource types, services, locations, ingress and egress traffic)_**

+	**Resource type**: A number of factors influence the cost of Azure resources.
+They depend on the type of resource or how you customize it.
+For example, with a storage account you specify a type (such as block blob storage or table storage), a performance tier (standard or premium), and an access tier (hot, cool, or archive).
+These selections present different costs.

+	**Location**: Azure infrastructure is distributed globally, which enables you to deploy your services centrally or provision your services closest to where your customers use them.
+Different regions can have different associated prices.
+Because geographic regions can impact where your network traffic flows, network traffic is a cost influence to consider as well.

+	**Bandwidth** refers to data moving in and out of Azure datacenters.
+Some inbound data transfers (data going into Azure datacenters) are free.
+For outbound data transfers (data leaving Azure datacenters), data transfer pricing is based on zones.

+- **_identify factors that can reduce costs (reserved instances, reserved capacity, hybrid benefit, spot pricing)_**

+	**Azure Reservations** offers discounted prices on certain Azure services.
+Azure Reservations can save you up to 72 percent as compared to pay-as-you-go prices.
+To receive a discount, you reserve services and resources by paying in advance.

+	Using **Azure Hybrid Benefit**: if you've purchased licenses for Windows Server or SQL Server, and your licenses are covered by Software Assurance , you might be able to repurpose those licenses on VMs on Azure.

+- **_describe the functionality and usage of the Pricing calculator and the Total Cost of Ownership (TCO) calculator_**

+	**Pricing calculator** is used to configure and estimate the costs for Azure products The pricing calculator displays Azure products in categories.
+You add these categories to your estimate and configure according to your specific requirements.
+You then receive a consolidated estimated price, with a detailed breakdown of the costs associated with each resource you added to your solution.
+You can export or share that estimate or save it for later.
+You can load a saved estimate and modify it to match updated requirements.

+	**The TCO Calculator** helps you estimate the cost savings of operating your solution on Azure over time, instead of in your on-premises datacenter.

+- **_describe the functionality and usage of Azure Cost Management_**

+	**Azure Cost Management + Billing** is a free service that helps you understand your Azure bill, manage your account and subscriptions, monitor and control Azure spending, and optimize resource use.

 ### Describe Azure Service Level Agreements (SLAs) and service lifecycles

+- **_describe the purpose of an Azure Service Level Agreement (SLA)_**

+	**A service-level agreement (SLA)** is a formal agreement between a service company and the customer.
+For Azure, this agreement defines the performance standards that Microsoft commits to for you, the customer.
+Each Azure service defines its own SLA.
+Azure services are organized by category.

+- **_identify actions that can impact an SLA (i.e. Availability Zones)_**

+	- Customization options that affect SLA - examples: Disks, Tiers.
+	- To improve availability (and therefore the SLA score):
+		- use multiple availability zones
+		- add region redundancy

+- **_describe the service lifecycle in Azure (Public Preview and General Availability)_**

+	The **service lifecycle** defines how every Azure service is released for public use.
+Typical phases: development, preview and general availability (GA).